devtool-0x01/devtool-0x01/README.md

-- 👋  Hi, I’m @devtool-0x01
+- 👋  Hi, I’m Gagan (@devtool-0x01)
-- 👀  I’m interested in web and software development
+- 👀  I’m interested in web and software development.
-- 🌱  I’m currently learning aspnet-core, nestjs and graphql
+- 🌱  I’m currently learning aspnet-core, nestjs and graphql along with React, Angular and Vue.
-- 💞️  I’m looking to collaborate on ... still working on it ;)
+- 💞️  I’m looking to collaborate on ... anything I can help with ;)
 - 📫  How to reach me ... in progress

 <!---